 A more subtle issue with this code is that it actually doesn't override the equals method.
 Recall that the type of equals requires its argument to be an Object.
-Instead, it uses overloading to add an additional method to the Point class.
+Instead, because of the difference in the type of the argument, this definition uses overloading to add an additional method to the Point class.
 The inherited equals method is still available, and Java uses the static type of an argument to determine which method to call.

 For example, in the code below, the first invocation of equals is to the inherited method, so reference equality is used.
-The second invocation is to the overridden method from the point class above, which implements a structural equality.
+The second invocation is to the overloaded method defined in the Point class above, which implements structural equality.